“Artistic satisfaction occurs in the smallest of moments and is addictive.”

 That realisation has stayed with Neil, helping and guiding him to create his iconic paintings.
 As his work developed, Neil’s popularity and acclaim grew.
 His work began appearing in solo exhibitions, more galleries and was featured on television and in newspaper editorials.

-Neil’s successes have continued, having now sold thousands of prints and originals worldwide, he approaches his 50th year as a professional artist and continues to be hugely successfully with a dedicated following.
+Neil’s successes have continued, having sold thousands of prints and originals worldwide, he has now been a professional artist for over 50 years and continues to be hugely successfully with a dedicated following.

 If you wish to meet Neil or view his paintings, please contact us.